Shooting at Colorado LGBTQ club kills 5, injures 25

 At least two club patrons confronted the attacker, who was armed with a long gun and at least one other firearm, and managed to subdue him, according to Colorado Springs Police Department Chief Adrian Vasquez.
 “We owe them a great debt of thanks,” he said.

 The victims have not yet been publicly identified.
 Of the 25 injured, several are in critical condition with multiple gunshot wounds, according to NBC.
 Others were apparently injured while fleeing from the scene.
 The attacker is being treated for injuries, although Lt.
 Pamela Castro of the Colorado Springs Police Department said she did not know what those injuries entail.
-The suspect had previously been arrested for threatening his mother with a bomb and other weapons in June of last year, according to NBC News.
+A man matching the suspects’ name and age had previously been arrested for threatening his mother with a bomb and other weapons in June of last year, according to NBC News.
 Although the outcome of that case is unclear, a spokesperson for Colorado’s 4th judicial district attorney’s office told NBC that the bomb threat “is part of the investigation at this time.”

 Police received a call at 11:57 pm describing the shooting and were on the scene in five minutes, according to Castro.
 Attorney General Merrick Garland has been briefed on the incident, according to the Associated Press, and the FBI has offered assistance to the Colorado Springs police department in the investigation.